Signed Latent Factors for Spamming Activity Detection: LFM-SPR MODEL

-On the other hand, if there are label unknown activities ($?$) in a user's feedbacks, it means that clues that facilitate obtaining ranking pairs are unclear.
-And the corresponding user is named \textbf{ranking-unclear} user.
+On the other hand, if a user contains label unknown activities ($?$), it will cause the clues that facilitate obtaining ranking pairs to be unclear.
+The corresponding user is named \textbf{ranking-unclear} user.
 To tackle the clue unclear problem, we attempt to seek complementary evidences from existing interactions of related targets that are linked to the \textbf{ranking-unclear} user, \textit{i.e.}, comparing ranking relations based on the interaction distribution of corresponding target columns.
 Taking $u_3$ for example, we can see that all of its interactions ($u_3$ row) are unknown ($?$) for learning process.
 In the motivating matrix, target $t_1$ receives a class unknown ($?$) activity from $u_3$, but there are the other two activities from $u_1$ and $u_4$ (in $t_1$ column), \textit{i.e.}, ($u_1$, $t_1$) and ($u_4$, $t_1$), which are known spamming links ($-$).
 Based on this evidence, we can say that $t_1$ is suspicious due to its involvement in cheating activities.
-It means that the label unknown feedback ($u_3$, $t_1$) of ranking-unclear user $u_3$ has higher possibility of being malicious than $u_3$'s non-linked relationships ($u_3$, $t_2$) and ($u_3$, $t_5$), \textit{i.e.}, $t_1 >_{u_3^-} t_2$, $t_1 >_{u_3^-}t_5$.
+This means that the label unknown feedback ($u_3$, $t_1$) of ranking-unclear user $u_3$ has higher possibility of being malicious than $u_3$'s non-linked relationships ($u_3$, $t_2$) and ($u_3$, $t_5$), \textit{i.e.}, $t_1 >_{u_3^-} t_2$, $t_1 >_{u_3^-}t_5$.
 However, from the perspective of $u_3$, we cannot deduce the ranking relations between $t_1$, $t_3$ and $t_4$ (targets that receive $?$ interactions from $u_3$), since the columns of $t_3$ and $t_4$ are also related to spamming interactions, \textit{i.e.}, ($u_1$, $t_3$) and ($u_4$, $t_4$).
-The spam ranking relations of $u_3$ is shown on the bottom left of Figure 1.
+The spam ranking relations of $u_3$ is shown on the bottom left of \Cref{fig:spr-example}.

 In summary, the process of acquiring signed ranking relations can be divided into two parts: (\romannumeral1) analyzing class known entries ($+$ or $-$), and (\romannumeral2) in face of unknown interactions ($?$).
 Complementary evidence from the linked targets should be taken into account when dealing with the label unknown case of a specific user.
 Besides, it is important to mention that to cheat detection models, spammers occasionally interact with normal targets to disguise themselves (\textit{i.e.}, \textbf{disguised-activities}).
 To alleviate the perturbations of this disguise strategy, we set an identification threshold $\xi$ \cite{liu2020recommending}.
 When we assign $\xi = 1$, for example, the entry ($u_3$, $t_3$) will rank lower than ($u_3$, $t_1$) from the perspective of $u_3$, because there is only one spamming interaction in $t_3$ column, \textit{i.e.}, the number of related spamming links ($-$) of $t_3$ is not bigger than $\xi$.
 It means that the evidence of $t_3$ being fraudulent is not enough.
 However, $t_1$ receives two spam feedbacks ($>1$), showing severe fraudulence.
 Therefore, in the process of obtaining ranking pairs, we can regard the label unknown entries (\textit{e.g.}, ($u_3$, $t_1$)) that are related to fraudulent-enough targets (\textit{e.g.}, $t_1$) as \textbf{auxiliary-higher-ranking} interactions.